 Qualification & insurance

-ATA membership includes access to discounted qualification and discounted insurance.
+ATA membership includes FREE qualification and discounted insurance.

-Qualification represents less risk from an insurance perspective, which is why we are able to offer our members discounted insurance once they have completed their qualification.
+Qualification represents less risk from an insurance perspective, which is why we are able to offer our members discounted insurance.

 From an industry perspective, the ATA is proud to encourage qualification to benchmark best-practice in Australia.
 Qualified ATA members represent the highest standards of tutoring in the nation, and arguably globally.